Tiago Mendes

-He played professionally in five of Europe's major leagues, Portugal, England, France, Italy and Spain.
+He played in five of Europe's major leagues, Portugal, England, France, Italy and Spain.
 He notably spent eight seasons with Atlético Madrid, winning five major titles including the 2013–14 La Liga and the 2012 Europa League.

 A Portugal international on 66 occasions, Tiago represented the nation in two World Cups and Euro 2004.
+He later worked briefly as a manager.

 Club career

 Portugal

 Born in Viana do Castelo, Tiago first came to prominence at S.C.
 Braga (having started out at SC Vianense, he also played handball for one year as a youth), being cast into the Minho side's starting XI at the age of just 18 and helping with 27 games as they finished in fourth place in 2001, thus qualifying for the UEFA Cup.

 In late December 2001, solid displays earned Tiago – and Braga teammates Armando Sá and Ricardo Rocha – a move to giants S.L.
 Benfica.
 In his first full season he scored a career-best 13 goals to help to a runner-up position in the Primeira Liga and, the following year, won the Taça de Portugal against FC Porto.